 If you have questions or concerns about how a claim is settled, please call Health Plan Services at 303-602-2100.
 If you disagree with the manner in which DHMP has settled a claim, or if you disagree with a denial of a claim payment, you may file a written or verbal grievance/complaint.
 See Attachment A at the back of the handbook for a copy of this form.
-You may also obtain a complaint form or file a complaint verbally over the telephone by calling 303-602-2261, or write to:
+You may also access an electronic form in the member portal or obtain a complaint form or file a complaint verbally over the telephone by calling 303-602-2261, or writing to: